InfluxCommunity/influxdb3-java/README.md

 This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries against InfluxDB IOx.

+> :warning: This client requires Java 11 and is compatible up to and including Java 20.

 ## Installation

-> :warning: When using Java 9 or later, some JDK internals must be exposed by adding `--add-opens=java.base/java.nio=ALL-UNNAMED` to your JVM arguments.
+> :warning: Some JDK internals must be exposed by adding `--add-opens=java.base/java.nio=ALL-UNNAMED` to your JVM arguments.

 Add the latest version of the client to your project: